scottcolfer/scottcolfer.github.io/_posts/2022-03-03-next-ten-years-of-digital-government.md

 I was going to use this question - ‘what’s the next 10-years of Digital Government?’ - to help me and fellow Heads of Profession build our long-term vision.
 I’ve now left my organisation so we won’t get a chance to do this together.
 But it remains an interesting challenge in product-positioning.
 So after the first 10-years where ‘delivery was the strategy’, here’s why I hope that the next 10-years is about designing our organisations as well as our products.

-* *It's not as neat as being 10-years old.
+Note: * *It's not as neat as being 10-years old.
 GDS was 10-years old last year but official 'Digital Government' work began [a couple of years before GDS](https://gds.blog.gov.uk/story-2010/) officially appeared and you could argue that the ground work started being done as early as 2005-6.
 But that's not a pithy opener for a blog post so you can see why I went with '10-years old'.
 The general point remains the same: Digital Government is getting old and hitting its teenage years.*

 ## Pioneering to settling